• Skip to primary navigation

 Hungry Healthy Happy » Recipes » Salad

-Published: Jul 12, 2021 by Dannii · This post may contain affiliate links · 10 Comments
+Published: Jan 16, 2025 · Written by Dannii Martin · This post may contain affiliate links which earn us commissions if purchases are made · 10 Comments

 Jump to Recipe

-Tuna Pasta Salad with a text title overlay.
+High Protein Tuna Pasta Salad with a text overlay title.

 This cold tuna pasta salad couldn't be easier to make.
-Just cook and drain the pasta and sweetcorn and then mix everything together.
-It is ready in under 15 minutes and easy to adapt with your favourite vegetables.
-We always make a big batch for a BBQ and keep some leftovers for easy lunches for the next couple of days.
+Just cook and drain the pasta, boil some eggs, blend the sauce and then mix everything together.
+Tuna pasta salad with cottage cheese is ready in under 20 minutes and easy to adapt with your favourite vegetables.

 Jump to: